 When people think of cardio, they think of low intensity steady state activities like jogging, cycling, walking or swimming.
-This type of endurance training is performed with a steady pace at a low to moderate intensity.
+This type of endurance training is performed at a steady pace and low to moderate intensity.

 High intensity interval training (HIIT) is the new kid on the block.
 The difference to traditional cardio?
 Short intervals of all-out (close to max-) effort are alternated with periods of lower intensity.
 These sessions are usually much shorter in duration and, as the name implies, performed with high intensity.

-Add sprints, rowing, jump rope or other intervals to your regimen, but adjust your training frequency accordingly.
+Add sprints, rowing, boxing, jump rope or other intervals to your regimen, but adjust your training volume and frequency accordingly.
 A 20-30 minute HIIT session is a workout in itself.
 If you strength train 2-4 times a week (which you should), 1-2 (max) additional HIIT sessions are all you need.
-The leaner and stronger you get, the less training frequency you need (NOT the other way around!).
+The leaner and stronger you get, the less training frequency you need (NOT the other way around).

 “When should I do cardio?
 Before or after strength training?
 What about fasted cardio in the morning?”

 There is research showing that pre-training cardio is superior for fat-loss, and studies concluding that post strength training cardio is best.
-In this study by Rosa et al (2014) pre resistance training endurance activity elicited a significantly higher anabolic response compared to doing cardio after weights.
-Pushing your cardio sessions after pumping iron seems to amplify fat burning, however.
+In this study by Rosa et al (2014) endurance activity before weights elicited a significantly higher anabolic (muscle-building) response compared to doing cardio after strength training.
+Pushing your cardio sessions after your weight-lifting seems to be best for fat burning, however.

-You’ll also hear athletes claim that in order to maximize fat-loss you need to perform cardio in a fasted state (aka on empty).
-While I believe fasted training is an underutilized health tool, the research doesn’t support the claim that it is superior to endurance training in a fed state (Schoenfeld et al, 2014).
+Furthermore, you’ll frequently hear athletes and coaches claim that you need to perform cardio in a fasted state (on empty stomach) to maximize fat burning.
+While I believe fasted training is an underutilized health tool, the research doesn’t support the notion that it is superior to endurance training in a fed state (Schoenfeld et al, 2014/ Hacket, Hagstrom, 2017).

 Walk it off

-If you’re in it for the long run now, you need to start looking for sustainable solutions.
+If you’re in it for the long run, you need to start looking for sustainable solutions.
 Find what works best for you and disregard the latest fitness fads and heavily marketed short-cuts.

 “What is it Victor??
 Give it to me NOW!”

 Alright alright, relax.
 It’s walking.
-Brisk walking is the best type of cardio for fat-loss, diet adherence and sustainability.
+Walking is the best type of cardio for fat-loss, diet adherence and sustainability.